gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 - Shock load from external force can strip the :term:`gears <Gear>` easily, regardless of which material the :term:`gears <Gear>` are made from.
 An example could be the component slamming into the field wall or another robot.
 - Shock load from reversing directions on an object that is too heavy can strip the :term:`gears <Gear>`.
 Torque increases with mass and also distance from the center of rotation.
 If the component being actuated is far from the :term:`servo <Servo>`, the long lever arm means larger torque.
 Furthermore, if the component is moving, reversing direction also will require more torque.
 Thus, the principle is that components should be light and not reverse direction suddenly to prolong :term:`servo <Servo>` life.

 Shock load resistance is impacted directly by the material the :term:`gears <Gear>` are made from.
-This ranges from plastic to titanium, so let’s go down the list, starting from the weakest.
+This ranges from plastic to titanium, so let's go down the list, starting from the weakest.

 - **Plastic**: with low power :term:`servos <Servo>`, these are normally okay.
 Generally used for applications in model airplanes such as ailerons.
 FTC applications include light load mechanisms which will not have direct contact with any game elements or the field.
 An example could be a servo that opens a trapdoor or moves game elements within the robot.
-- **Karbonite**: Hitec’s :term:`gear <Gear>` plastic is a very durable and long lasting plastic and is very good under long use and low load.
+- **Karbonite**: Hitec's :term:`gear <Gear>` plastic is a very durable and long lasting plastic and is very good under long use and low load.
 Be aware that it can strip easily under the shock loads found in FTC.
 Karbonite is more durable than plastic but still suffers from shock loads.
 - **Brass**: Brass :term:`gears <Gear>` are stronger than plastic but also suffer greatly when faced with shock loads in FTC like intake wrists and deposit buckets.
-It’s found on slightly higher end servos such as the REV Smart Servo.
+It's found on slightly higher end servos such as the REV Smart Servo.
 - **Steel**: This is where we start getting big.
-Steel :term:`gears <Gear>` are very durable and you’ll have a tough time stripping these.
+Steel :term:`gears <Gear>` are very durable and you'll have a tough time stripping these.
 In general, expect to pay a premium.
 The goBILDA Dual mode servos (v2) is an example of steel :term:`gear <Gear>` :term:`servo <Servo>`.
 - **Titanium**: Titanium is where you get into really high end, virtually unbreakable :term:`servos <Servo>`.
 Starting from $75, they can reach over $150.
 A common misconception is that titanium is stronger then steel, however its advantage is in strength to weight ratio (as in, titanium gearboxes will often be lighter then steel gearboxes).

 Servo Size